 One specific feature of the Greek case is the combination of two manifestations of protest, street demonstrations and strikes, which are both an integral part of the anti-austerity movement.
 The use of strikes for explicitly political purposes has become rather uncommon in most of the Western world and is, in fact, illegal in many countries.
-In Greece, on the other hand, general strikes to protest against specific government policies have been part of the standard operating procedures of protest movements for many years (Hamann, Johnston, and Kelly 2012).
+In Greece, on the other hand, general strikes to protest against specific government policies have been part of the standard operating procedures of protest movements for many years (Hamann, Johnston and Kelly 2012).
 The presence of both strikes and demonstrations as part of the anti-austerity movement presents us with a particular challenge.
-The recruitment patterns and the factors distinguishing nonprotesters from protestors, and "novice" from "veteran" protesters, could vary in important respects.
-We thus present separate analyses for participation in strikes and demonstrations.
+The recruitment patterns and the factors distinguishing 'novice' from 'veteran' protesters and non-protesters could be expected to vary in important respects.
+We thus present separate analyses of participation in strikes and demonstrations.

-Our article starts with a review of a range of theories that offer explanations pertaining to the recruitment of new protesters.
+Our paper starts with a review of a range of theories that may explain the recruitment of new protesters.
 On this basis, we generate a number of hypotheses that are testable in the Greek case.
-Given the scarcity of other studies that explore first-time activism, and particularly the lack of research that distinguishes between the two different forms of protest, strikes and demonstrations, not all hypotheses can be drawn directly from the theoretical literature.
-The article thus also has an important exploratory function, analyzing new empirical phenomena for the first time.
-In the final part of the article, the findings are presented and analyzed, followed by a discussion of their theoretical and empirical implications.
+Given the scarcity of other studies that explore first-time activism, and particularly the lack of research that distinguishes between the two different forms of protest, strikes and demonstrations, not all aspects can be covered by hypotheses drawn from the theoretical literature.
+The paper thus also has an important exploratory function, analysing new empirical phenomena for the first time.
+In the final part of the paper, the findings are presented and analysed, followed by a discussion of their theoretical and empirical implications.